 As if that’s enough, the MO 1000 offers several stitch options like the 3-thread flatlock stitch, lettuce-edge hem stitch, a 3-thread narrow overlock stitch, and of course the 2- 3- or 4- thread overlock options.
 These together with its differential feed feature that can accommodate different fabric textures and thickness offer exceptionally smooth stitching.

-What could be better: Some users have complained that the machine’s knife blade is not quite up to scratch in terms of build quality.
+What is not ideal about it?
+Some users have complained that the machine’s knife blade is not quite up to scratch in terms of build quality.

 Other features: informational LCD screen, adjustable differential feed, wide throat area, quiet operation, LED sewing light, automatic rolled hemming